tjcarrel/nyt-browser/README.md

-# nyt-browser
+# Timely
-A Swift-based iOS Application for browsing the New York Time's Most Popular Articles from the past week and searching their article archive.
+A Swift-based iOS Application that uses card-like cells for minimalistic and easy browser of articles from the New York Times.
+User are presented with the Most Popular articles from the past week, and can search The New York Time's article archive using a keyword search.
+Utilizes The New York Time's API and the following cocoapods: AlamoFire, SwiftyJSON, Presentr.